Project-Bruno/bruno-cli/README.md

 ## `bruno init`

-initialize a new Bruno project
+Initialize a new Bruno project

 ```
 USAGE